cta-observatory/pyirf/docs/install.rst

 or add it to the dependencies of your project.

 Installing for development
 --------------------------

-If you want to work on pyirf itself, clone the repository or your fork of the repository and install the local copy of pyirf in development mode.
+If you want to work on pyirf itself, clone the repository and install the local copy of pyirf in development mode.

-Make sure you add the ``tests`` and ``docs`` extra to also install the dependencies for unit tests and building the documentation.
+It is required that the python environment contains also ``cython`` before installing pyirf.

+The dependencies required to perform unit-testing and to build the documentation are defined in ``extras`` under ``tests`` and ``docs`` respectively

-You can also simply install the ``all`` extra:
+There requirements can be enabled by installing the ``all`` extra:

 .. code-block:: bash

-    pip install -e '.[all]'  # or [docs,tests]
+    pip install -e '.[all]'  # or [docs,tests] to install them separately